(If you're here from Reflections from the Other Side, welcome.) This expands on what I wrote in my guest post there.

 6) Some of the scams and behavior-manipulating conspiracies skeptics decry are actually very efficient ways for rational (lying) people to take advantage of irrational people, economically otherwise.
 Prediction markets are one example (and the now under-Federal-investigation Intrade redistributed lots of money from people who thought Romney would win to people who thought Obama would win.)
 Or what about selling crystals/homeopathic organic iodine/magic sticks to people?
 If you can make money by punishing irrational people, and then donate to the Secular Coalition for America, isn't that doubly good?

 7) To get into positions of authority, we usually have no choice but to appear to respect merit-less status hierarchies.
-Status games (who has the nicest clothes or car, who has the best academic pedigree or title, etc.) are difficult problems because you either have to play, in which cause you've now entered a positional (hence zero-sum) rat-race; or you don't play, in which case you come across either as stupid and unaware of the status game, or arrogant and alienating.
+Status games (who has the nicest clothes or car, who has the best academic pedigree or title, etc.) are difficult problems because you either have to play, in which case you've now entered a positional (hence zero-sum) rat-race; or you don't play, in which case you come across either as stupid and unaware of the status game, or arrogant and alienating.
 Again, ironically, status rat-races may happen even when each individual player realizes the ridiculousness of fighting over some crumb that's purely symbolic and signifies only buying into the institutional culture.

 8) We use body language and "the human touch" to spread rationality.
 Case in point, eye contact, framing, social contact, benevolent social outreach, etc. None of this has anything to do with the truth of most of the propositions we're debating.
 Granted, this is pretty hard-wired and as such doesn't benefit one faction over another so it seems a lot more benign; as long as we're biological entities that bear the stamp of our lowly origins, this is how it will work.
 But still: doesn't it seem strange that rationalist communities are using this sort of thing, which by the way, has been known by every salesman since the Bronze Age?